The Locker Key

 “Yeah, well like the man said, it’s an inexact science.”

 “Send some guys after him.
-Why lease the technology when you can take it?
+Why buy the technology when you can take it?
 Now look where we’re at.
 Marlowe’s dead and we don’t even know for sure who’s got the fucking chip.”

 “Well, we’ll just have to find out, now won’t we?”